babaraza/whatsapp-clone-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- This project was made following a tutorial video and then updates were made to the code to customize several features
+> This project was made following a tutorial video and then updates were made to the code to customize several features

-- Cloud Firestore is used for backend database
+## Technologies Used

+* React
+* Recoil (for state management)
+* Material-UI (core and icons)
-- Using Firebase to allow login using Google accounts
+* Firebase for hosting and user authentication using Google Accounts
-- Changed app to Dark mode
-- Added button to create new chat room
-- Added button to log out
+* Firestore for database

+## How to use

+Visit [WhatsAppClone](https://whats-140ee.web.app) to see a working example

-### Todo
+## Todo

 - [ ] Delete button removes the chat room but doesn't update to next available chat room
 - [ ] Search feature for chat room names